Slightly Better Than Death!

 - Earthbound had a "sudden guts pill" item, which double the user's "guts" stat for the duration of the battle.
-This is particularly fitting since a high "Guts" stat raises the probability that your party is revived if you lose the battle (besides, it raises the Critical Hit ratio of the user).
+This is particularly fitting since a high "Guts" stat raises the probability that a character will survive a fatal hit with one hit point. (besides, it raises the Critical Hit ratio of the user).

 - Hitman uses this at least once.
 Blood Money has two healing items: A syringe full of adrenaline, and a bottle of painkillers whose flavor text states they're currently being tested for use on horses.

 - Similarly, Max Payne crunches through painkillers like a Soviet icebreaker delivering a nuclear missile through polar icecap.
 A nuclear missile of revenge.